Q with hook tail

 In some forms of handwriting for English (and presumably other languages based on the Latin alphabet), lowercase q always has a hook tail.
 This is particularly evident in geometric sans-serif typefaces used to teach children how to write.

-Despite the name, the uppercase glyph itself resembles more the letter latin alpha (Ɑ) than Q.
+The letter has also been used to represent the bilabial clicks; in such cases it is better interpreted as a turned b (or reversed p) with tail.